apollographql/apollo-client/docs/source/advanced/network-layer.md

 <h3 title="Using a link">Using a link</h3>

 To create a link to use with Apollo Client, you can install and import one from npm or create your own.
-We recommend using `apollo-link-http` for most setups!.
+We recommend using `apollo-link-http` for most setups.

 Here's how you would instantiate a new client with a custom endpoint URL using the HttpLink: